ppy/osu-wiki/wiki/Tournaments/oPHN/2023_mania/en.md

 Matches will have a two disconnection limit - upon the third disconnection, a point will be handed immediately to the player still active in the multiplayer room.

 A two minute timer will be placed on a disconnected player when the song played has concluded.
-When this timer hits 0, the 10 minute grace period mentioned in Section 2.1 (Protocol) will be (re)activated.
+When this timer hits 0, the 10 minute grace period mentioned in the [match protocol](#match-protocol) section will be (re)activated.
 If the grace period timer hits 0, the match is forfeited, and the other remaining player will be declared the winner.

 Situations with two player disconnections will be executed similarly to two missing players for a given match: the higher seed will be declared the winner if both players have no time left in their grace period.